whole-tale/wt-design-docs/users_guide/browse.rst

 ~~~~~~~~~~~~~
 Tales that are shown on this page can be accessed by the public.
 To interact with one of these Tales, click
 **Run Tale**.
 If you don't own the Tale, you'll be asked if you'd like to create a copy.
 Once created, you'll be brought
-to the **Run** page where you can interact with the exeperiment in the environment.
+to the **Run** page where you can interact with the experiment in the environment.

 Launched Tales
 --------------